Design a Logo

 Currently enrolled Clark University undergraduate and graduate students are eligible to apply for and participate in ClarkCONNECT Projects.
 Individual projects may only be open to students of specific majors or class years, so please be sure to review the requirements before submitting your application.

-Undergraduate international students considering a paid project must have proper work authorization before applying and should connect with the International Students and Scholars Office.
+Projects are only available to international students with work authorization before applying, including Curricular Practical Training (CPT), Optional Practical Training (OPT), or a work visa.
+If you are applying for a project, you should connect with the International Students and Scholars Office.
 Contact information can be found on the International Center webpage.
-International students without work authorization are eligible to apply to unpaid projects.

-Graduate students and graduate international students from the School of Management (SOM) should contact Kelly Kochis, associate director of the Stevenish Career Management Center, at email@example.com to discuss additional work authorization opportunities.
+Graduate students and graduate international students should contact their career advisers for additional work authorization opportunities.
+Graduate students from the School of Management (SOM) should contact Kelly Kochis, associate director of the Stevenish Career Management Center, at email@example.com to discuss additional work authorization opportunities.